Using Astrometry to Break Degeneracies in Stellar Surface Mapping: ASTROPHYSICAL IMPLICATIONS

-For each simulated surface, we apply the Bayesian approach described in \ref{sec: crb} to estimate the stellar surface and inclination, using the same GMRF prior and hyperparameter values for both photometry and astrometry data.
-We use the following parameter values: $\lambda = 10^{-4}, \gamma = 2, \alpha = 1$.
-The GMRF prior used here is invariant with spatial position and can encompass a broad range of surface features.
-We use this inversion technique for astrometry alone, for photometry alone, and for combined astrometry and photometry data.
-The ground truth simulated stellar surfaces and reconstructions are shown in Figure \ref{fig: recon}.
+The ground truth simulated stellar surfaces and noiseless reconstructions are shown in Figure \ref{fig: recon}.
+For these example figures, we show only the noiseless case, representing the theoretical reconstruction limit.
 Identifying spot latitude and stellar inclination with photometry is known to be degenerate.
 In the reconstructions from photometry, the surface features are smeared latitudinally, reflecting this uncertainty.
 Astrometry reconstructions provide better constraints on stellar inclination and spot latitude than photometry reconstructions.
 When photometry and astrometry data are combined, inclination accuracy improves further, as does the overall surface reconstruction accuracy.